-Where children join our school from other settings we will require confirmation from the DSL whether they have a Safeguarding File or SEN statement/EHCP.
+As always, where children join our school from other settings we will seek confirmation from the DSL whether they have a Safeguarding File or SEN statement/EHCP.
 This file must be provided securely before the child begins at our school and a call made from our DSL or a deputy to the placing school's DSL to discuss how best to keep the child safe.

-In some unusual circumstance this may not be possible.
+In some unusual circumstances this may not be possible.
 Information provided must include contact details for any appointed Social Worker and where relevant for the Virtual School Head.